About Rupin Pass

 Is it recommended for beginners?

 Well, it depends.
 Mountain trekking is more about mental endurance than about experience.
-There are many first-timers or complete beginners who have completed the trek successfully and have reported to have a beautiful experience.
-There are stories of how they fell in love with mountain trekking after Rupin Pass trek and have started trekking often.
+There are many first-timers or complete beginners who have completed the trek successfully and have reported having a beautiful experience.
+There are stories of how they fell in love with mountain trekking after the Rupin Pass trek and have started trekking often.

-That being said, it is essential to note that a bit of experience of trekking before this does help to know what to expect in a high altitude trek.
-At high altitude treks, the biggest worry is Acute Mountain Sickness or AMS, which has nothing to do with being first-timers or experienced professionals.
+That being said, it is essential to note that a bit of experience trekking before this does help to know what to expect in a high-altitude trek.
+At high-altitude treks, the biggest worry is Acute Mountain Sickness or AMS, which has nothing to do with being first-timers or experienced professionals.
 You can easily stay away from any such problems if you keep yourself hydrated throughout the trek and listen to the tips of the trek leaders.

 Preparation Tips for a successful Rupin Pass trek

 You must carry a proper waterproof trekking bag, along with your winter clothes, and basic camping essentials.
 Wear proper trekking shoes and break them in before you go off for trekking.
 Contact our team to rent trekking shoes along with other mountain gear.